 The Company may be exposed to greater market risk for its products associated with the shift to a lower carbon emissions future.
-These risks may include increases in the demand for renewable energy sources, increases in compliance costs that may not be recoverable in the price of the product, which could delay the development of certain assets, and restricted access to markets for higher carbon energy sources, including as a result of the delay, revocation, or conditions imposed on, regulatory approvals for pipeline projects such as the Trans Mountain Pipeline Expansion.
-This risk was demonstrated in the cancellation of the Presidential Permit for TC Energy's Keystone XL Pipeline Expansion, which was revoked in January of 2021.
+These risks may include increases in the demand for renewable energy sources, increases in compliance costs that may not be recoverable in the price of the product, which could delay the development of certain assets, and restricted access to markets for higher carbon energy sources, including as a result of the delay, revocation, or conditions imposed on, regulatory approvals for pipeline projects.
 These risks could result in a competitive disadvantage if producers in other jurisdictions are not subject to similar regulatory burdens.